AntonMiniazev/Fine_Delivery/README.md

 - Combine data from initial tables for orders from previous two days.
 - Insert combined data into the Proposed table with specifics from **Data Description**.

-Script for this process: [DAG](https://github.com/AntonMiniazev/Fine_Delivery/blob/main/DAGs/dag_zone_economy-master.py)
+Script for this process: [DAG 2](https://github.com/AntonMiniazev/Fine_Delivery/blob/main/DAGs/dag_zone_economy-master.py)